Open Web Analytics – How to Install Free OWA Software in 10 Minutes

 However, that software is no longer supported.
 I then turned towards Open Web Analytics, when I had either my own virtual private server or physical web server.
 Then I eventually went back to using shared web hosting from Namecheap.

 Now you want to upload this folder to your web server.
 You will most likely use file transfer protocol to upload this folder.
-You can upload it to your website root folder.
+You can upload it to your website root directory folder.

 /home/user/analytics/owa

 This database has no tables.
 Now you need to click on “Privileges”.
-You will need to browse back to Home in phpMyAdmin and then click on “Privileges”.
+You will need to browse back to "Home" in phpMyAdmin and then click on “Privileges”.

-Type into the “Database User” field the MySQL user earlier that you gave privileges to.
-For example user.
-You will need to enter in the password associated with “user” into the “Database Password” field.
-Click on the “Continue” button.
+You will need to type into the “Database User” field the MySQL username earlier that you gave privileges to.
+For example you could type in "user".
+You will need to enter in the password associated with that “user” account into the “Database Password” field.
+You can then click on the “Continue” button.

-You should see a final “Success…Installation is Complete” page.
+You should see a final “Success…Installation is Complete” web page.
 You have just installed Open Web Analytics onto your web server.
 You should see the login and password information on this page.

 For example: